oom-components/scroll-styles/README.md

 Requirements:

 * NPM or Yarn to install [the package and the dependencies](https://www.npmjs.com/@oom/scroll-styles)
+* Any browser supporting the following APIs:
-* It uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect when the elements are visible in the viewport and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to perform the animations.
+  * [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect when the elements are visible in the viewport.
+  * [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to perform the animations.
+  * [MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) to observe elements while a media-query is true.

 ```sh
 npm install @oom/scroll-styles